Pope County Sheriff writes letter asking for new justice complex

-POPE COUNTY, Ark. – Pope County Sheriff Shane Jones has released an open letter to taxpayers asking for a new justice center.
+POPE COUNTY, Ark. – Pope County Sheriff Shane Jones has released an open letter to taxpayers asking for a new justice center [see art renderings above and below].

 The letter says that there is a need for a new jail because overcrowding has been an issue for several years.